 Upon receipt of an award, Business Services will help Project Directors complete a formal subcontract agreement, detailing the scope and schedule of work and payment.
 This document must be signed by an authorized official at the subcontracted organization and by the SOU Director of Business Services.

 Indirect costs, or overhead, are those costs of doing research that are not easily identifiable with a particular sponsored project, such as administrative and clerical costs, building and equipment use and depreciation, operation and maintenance costs, and library expenses.
 When the university does not recover indirect costs from the funder, it must cover these costs from other university funds.

 The indirect cost rate is established by agreement between SOU and its cognizant federal agency, the Department of Health and Human Services.
-The current negotiated rate is 24% of total direct project costs.

 Some funding agencies (especially private foundations) impose restrictions on indirect costs, in rate or dollar amount, or disallow indirect costs entirely.
 Certain federal agencies prefer different indirect cost rates; for example, the US Department of Education specifies an indirect cost rate of 8% of the total grant amount.